Ptosis Repair

 Some other causes of ptosis include genetics, congenital ptosis (born with a weak levator muscle), stroke (neurologic), tumors behind the eye (pseudoptosis), and myasthenia gravis (neurologic).

-Regardless of the reason for ptosis, this condition should be evaluated by an eyelid specialist to determine if you are a good candidate for surgery.
+Regardless of the reason for ptosis, an eyelid specialist should evaluate the condition to determine whether you are a good candidate for surgery.

 The overall goal with ptosis repair is to improve eyelid position (height) so the eyelid does not disrupt your vision.
 So while it’s not a cosmetic procedure, it can certainly have the effect of improving your appearance.